Why and How to Migrate to Microsoft Azure? | Intelegain

 The Process of Migration

-1. Networking: Check if the same performance and stability could be achieved as that of the on-premise data center.
-Check how DNS will be managed via Azure DNS service or Active Directory.
+• Networking: Ensure that performance and stability match or exceed your on-premise setup.
+Plan how DNS will be managed via Azure DNS service or Active Directory.

 Migration Strategies: